hazelcast/hazelcast-jet-reference-manual/src/Modules.md

 Hazelcast Jet comes with some additional modules that can be used to connect to additional data sources and sinks.

-These modules are currently under active development and are only meant for testing.

 ## hazelcast-jet-hadoop